 Commentary on natural resources issues including public lands and tribal treaty rights from the University of Colorado Law School.

-Journal of Animal and Natural Resources Law
+Animal & Natural Resources Law Review

 Focusing on animal welfare and related natural resources legal issues, from the Michigan State University College of Law.